pavanp73/trackit/README.md

 # trackit
-A simplel learning tracking tool
+A simple learning tracking tool

-For Developmenet purpose, I have created "development" branch which is active branch.
+For Development purpose, I have created "development" branch which is active branch.
 Use this branch

 First pull the code from "master" branch.
 Create local repo of your own.